AchantaKrishnaPranav2/CNNT_DENOISER/README.md

 # CNNT Denoiser (Denoising-only)

-This repository contains a compact, human-written implementation of a CNNT-style image denoiser.
+This repository contains a compact implementation of a CNNT-style image denoiser.

 ## Files